Today's Articles

 *Ida Elizabeth Asbury was born on this date in 1869.
 She was a Black musician and teacher.

 She was from Philadelphia, the daughter of painter David Bustill Bowser and his wife, Elizabeth Harriet Stevens Gray.
-Her ancestry can be traced to African, Native American, English, and Scottish forbearers in New Jersey, Maryland, and Pennsylvania, going back to the colonial era.
-When she was ten, the 1880 census listed her family as living at 481 North Fourth Street in Philadelphia.
+Her ancestry can be traced to African, Native American, English, and Scottish forbearers in New Jersey, Maryland, and Pennsylvania, returning to the colonial era.
+When she was ten, the 1880 census listed her family living at 481 North Fourth Street in Philadelphia.
 Her sixty-year-old father was described as an "ornamental painter," her forty-seven-year-old mother as a maker of regalia, and her twenty-two-year-old brother Raphael as an artist.

 To Become an Elementary School Teacher